vijaybioinfo/ab_capture/README.md

 The files you need to prepare are:
 1. Sample sheet ('samples' in the YAML file).
-	- Can be avoided if your samples have consistent names you can use to select pairs of Ab capture (CITE) and Gex ().
+	- Can be avoided if your samples have consistent names you can use to select pairs of Ab capture (CITE) and gene expression (Gex) data.
+The you just indicate the Cell Ranger output folder of your data in the 'count_info' part of config.yaml.

 NOTES:
 1. The pipeline relies on the samples having the follwing patterns in their name: